 You can apply for a Kentucky marriage license at any county clerk's office.
 It expires 30 days after issuance.
 And it's valid throughout the commonwealth.

-Apply together; no proxies.
+Apply together: no proxies allowed.
 Bring photo ID, such as a driver's license or ID card.
 They might request your social security card.
 Minors, bring your Kentucky birth certificate.

 Your Kentucky marriage license will cost $50, which includes: